-Staff will receive annual training on the district's policy and procedure, including staff roles and responsibilities, how to monitor common areas and the use of the district's reporting website.
+The district HIB compliance officer will participate in at least one (1) mandatory training opportunity offered by OSPI.
+Staff will receive annual training on the district's policy and procedure, including, at a miminum, staff roles and responsibilities, how to monitor common areas and the use of the district's Incident Reporting Form.